-5.4 Supporting documentation, including proof of payment, shall not form part of the demand for reimbursement.
-The Bureau demanding the reimbursement is obliged to communicate such documentation promptly, if requested by the other party to do so.
-However, reimbursement is not conditional on submission of this documentation.
+5.4 Notwithstanding Article 3.2.2., supporting documentation, including proof of payment, need not form part of the demand for reimbursement.
+However, when requested by the other party, the Bureau requesting the reimbursement shall send the relevant documentation promptly.
+Nonetheless, reimbursement is not conditional on submission of this documentation.
 Delayed delivery of the supporting documentation neither suspends nor terminates the period of time allowed for reimbursement on the expiry of which interest becomes payable.

-If the Guarantor Bureaux request proof of payment by the Bureau of the country of accident, it can be provided by any means.
-For example by producing one of the following documents:-
+If the guaranteeing Bureau requests proof of payment by the Bureau of the country of accident, it can be provided by any means.
+For example by producing one of the following documents:

-- \circ a copy of the remittance advice/cheque or an order to transfer; - the words "paid on..." on an order for payment or invoice; - o a cash-on-delivery receipt or certificate; - o a receipt; - o a computer print-out or copy of the computer screen form, or even, the proof of teletransmission between the handling entity and the recipient of the money33.
+- a copy of the remittance advice/cheque or an order to transfer; - the words "paid on ... "on an order for payment or invoice; - a cash-on-delivery receipt or certificate; - a receipt; - a computer print-out or copy of the computer screen form, or even, the proof of tele-transmission between the handling entity and the recipient of the money.